asadovsky/cdb/misc/design.md

 - Subscribe: {agentId, versionVector}
 - Unsubscribe: {agentId}

+Responder-to-initiator messages:
+- SubscribeResponse: {agentId}
+- Patch: {agentId, agentSeq, key, dtype, valueDelta}

-Semantics: When initiator sends Subscribe, responder starts streaming back Patches for every object.
-Starting point is determined by initiator's version vector.
+Semantics: When initiator sends Subscribe, responder replies with SubscribeResponse followed by a never-ending stream of Patches for every object.
+Stream starting point is determined by initiator's version vector.

-TODO: Start by sending Value record, as in client-server interaction?
+TODO: Start by sending Value record, as in client-server protocol?
 CRDTs that support state merging would deal with this just fine.

 # Client implementation